sovereigndaddy/blog/_posts/2022-04-29-switching-to-linux.markdown

 ### Privacy
 Once again, take Microsoft at their word and just look at their [Windows data collection summary](https://privacy.microsoft.com/en-us/data-collection-windows).
 Remember, this is just what they're willing to admit to, but big tech, including Microsoft, cannot be trusted; we're being watched.

-Take Linux at their word and check out there [privacy](https://linuxmint.com/privacy.php) page.
+Take Linux at their word and check out their [privacy](https://linuxmint.com/privacy.php) page.
 If you read through this page, you'll understand that they value privacy and security first and foremost, and knowing this, well... it just makes me feel all warm and cozy inside.

 ![Warm and Cozy](https://media.giphy.com/media/YnNKrPub6aYbc8u53S/giphy.gif)